 Should you be looking for incredible views and winter sports, the Ober Tramway is the way to go.

 Lights.
 Camera.
 Engines?

-Located in downtown Gatlinburg near the aquarium, Anakeesta is a new attraction that is rapidly becoming an area favorite.
-From the downtown station, you will board your choice of a six-person, full enclosed gondola or a four-person chair lift for your ten-minute ride to the mountaintop.
+Located in downtown Gatlinburg near the aquarium, Anakeesta has rapidly become an area favorite.
+From the downtown station, you will board your choice of a six-person, fully enclosed gondola or a four-person chair lift for your ten-minute ride to the mountaintop.
 Once you arrive at the top, you and your group will love the mountain vistas and views of Gatlinburg below.

 Whether you need a craft beer, ice cream cone, or souvenir, the gift shops and restaurants have you covered!
 Anakeesta is definitely worth a visit.